jayhsu0627/nd013_P3/writeup report.md

 The overall strategy for deriving a model architecture was to giving enougth training data.

-My first step was to use a convolution neural network model similar to the NVIDIA Architecture I thought this model might be appropriate because it's been proven by a real car!
+My first step was to use a convolution neural network model similar to the NVIDIA Architecture I thought this model might be appropriate because it's been proven by a real car!<br>
 ![Nvidia][image9]
 The layers of Nvidia net has 5 convolution layers, however, it's too big for our project, so I change it into 3 convolution layers.